 - Start the call on friendly terms.
 Like opening a speech with a joke, it’s a way to set the tone and engage the person or group.

 - Stay on time.
 Others are as busy as you; if the meeting is a half-hour, keep it at that to respect all involved.
+This is a good tip for office etiquette as well.

 - Follow an agenda.
 It’s the best way to stay on track and make sure you address everything that’s important.